TIBCOSoftware/JoomlaAdapter-legacy/README.txt

      https://github.com/API-Exchange/JoomlaAdapter/wiki

 ==================================================================================
-Migration for Adapter Code for TIBCO API Exchange and Joomla! from Release 2.1.1 to Release 2.1.1_HF-001
+Migration for Adapter Code for TIBCO API Exchange and Joomla! from "Release 2.1.1 or Release 2.1.1_HF-001" to "Release 2.1.1_HF-002"

-Follow these steps to migrate Release 2.1.1 of
+Follow these steps to migrate "Release 2.1.1 or Release 2.1.1_HF-001" of
-Adapter Code for TIBCO API Exchange and Joomla! to Release 2.1.1_HF-001:
+Adapter Code for TIBCO API Exchange and Joomla! to "Release 2.1.1_HF-002":

 Task A) Back up Existing Database
-Before upgrading to API Exchange 2.1.1_HF-001, it is highly recommended to create a backup of both the Joomla files and the database.
+Before upgrading to API Exchange 2.1.1_HF-002, it is highly recommended to create a backup of both the Joomla files and the database.
 Refer to the "Adapter Code for TIBCO(R) API Exchange and Joomla!"
 Release Notes Version 2.1.1 for the instructions to backup the database and Joomla files.

-Task B) Migrate to Release 2.1.1_HF-001
+Task B) Migrate to Release 2.1.1_HF-002
-Follow these steps to update to Release 2.1.1_HF-001:
+Follow these steps to update to Release 2.1.1_HF-002:
  1. Log in to the Joomla administration utility.
  2. Choose Extensions > Extension Manager.
- 3. Choose the extension package "com_migrate(upgrade_2.1.1_to_2.1.1-hf1).zip".
+ 3. Choose the extension package "com_migrate(upgrade_2.1.1_or_2.1.1-hf1_to_2.1.1-hf2).zip".
  4. Click Upload & install.
 The migration installation might take a while.
- 5. Copy the contents of the TIB_api-exchange-joomla-adapter_2.1.1_HF-001/adapter/joomla folder into your installed Joomla folder.
+ 5. Copy the contents of the TIB_api-exchange-joomla-adapter_2.1.1_HF-002/adapter/joomla folder into your installed Joomla folder.
 On UNIX, for example, from the directory where you unzipped this distribution, you can copy the files as follows: